International Concerto Competition 2024

 9. The final selection of winners will be based solely on the video recordings submitted.

-10. Competition results will be published on the American Protégé web-site on March 25, 2020.
+10. Each participant will be notified about the Competition results after the Chairwoman releases the Competition placements.
+Winners list will be published on the American Protégé web-site on March 25, 2024.

 11. Certificates of Recognition will be granted to the performing winners only, after the Winners Recital.
 Winners who have chosen not to participate in the Winners Recital for any reason will be disqualified.